Nejik/njBox/README.md

 Options added with gallery addon: gallery, arrows, start, loop, preload.
 Descriptions you can read in [options section](#options)

-**Not only images can be inside, you can use any type of content.**
+**Not only images can be inside, you can use any type of content in gallery.**

 HTML API example
 ```html